Karios Forge - User Guide

 Configured

-Validate final readiness and proceed with workload onboarding; use Unprovision only when recycling hardware
+Validate final readiness and proceed with workload onboarding; use Unprovision to return the node to Ready (OS only) or Decommission to fully reset it to Discovered

 4.4.1.
 Move a Node from Discovered to Configured